outaagunga/documentation/strategy-forex.md

 - Which part of the code is ambiguous
 - Audit this strictly from a professional prop trade/ risk committee lens, not as educator or code
 - Translate this ruleset into pinescript friendly logic
-- Pine Script doesn't allow multi-line function calls.
-Everything needs to be on one line
+- Pine Script doesn't allow multi-line function calls. [e.g Ensure all function calls are written on a single line, with no line breaks inside function arguments, to comply with Pine Script syntax rules]
 ```vb
 here is the guide. highlight the part I should edit and give the replacement.
 your output should be: